plausible/docs/docs/community-integrations.md

 * [Micro.blog](https://micro.blog): Integrate Micro.blog with Plausible Analytics using a plugin.
 You can add it under Find Plug-ins in Micro.blog and then use the Settings button to configure it for your Plausible Analytics account.
 Built and maintained by [Lukas Rosenstock](https://lukasrosenstock.net/2020/07/24/ive-struggled-a.html).
 Here's [the source code](https://github.com/LukasRos/plugin-plausible).

+* [Drupal](https://www.drupal.org/project/plausible): A Drupal module for Plausible Analytics.
+Allows you to ignore tracking on certain pages and by certain user roles.
+Built and maintained by Dane Rossenrode of [Touchdreams](https://touchdreams.co.za/).

 Let us know about any other integrations that you've built and we will feature them.
 Thanks for your support!